Click To Call: (973) 377-7377

 In addition to the protections provided by the federal Fair Housing Act (FHA), the New Jersey FHA offers additional safeguards and provisions to combat housing discrimination and promote fair housing practices within the state.

-These additional protections address specific issues and concerns relevant to New Jersey's diverse population and unique housing market to prevent housing discrimination.
+These additional New Jersey protections address specific issues and concerns relevant to New Jersey's diverse population and unique housing market to prevent housing discrimination.
 These additional protections under the New Jersey law include:

 Sexual Orientation